You are using an outdated browser. Please upgrade your browser to improve your experience.

 If I donate my body, can I still have a funeral?

 You can.
-Medical schools usually sort out cremations, unless your family ask for your body to be returned for a private burial or cremation.
+Medical schools usually sort out cremations.
+But your family can ask for your body to be returned for a private burial or cremation.

 The school might also hold a committal, memorial, or thanksgiving service.
 Check with the school where you're donating your body to find out more.